Skip to content

 • Maintain hydration, IVF at 150-200 cc/hr (if no contraindication)

-• Oxygen: goal sat ~95% (higher O2 goal will help to prevent further sickling!)
+• Oxygen: goal sat ~95% (higher O2 goal will help to prevent further sickling)

-• Continue folic acid 1 mg qDay
+• Continue folic acid 1 mg QD

 • Continue hydroxyurea if uncomplicated pain crisis